 Brown's joined The Rocco Forte Collection of luxury hotels in 2003 and underwent a £24 million restoration in 2005.

-Brown's is composed of 11 Georgian town houses, and all 117 bedrooms (including 29 luxurious suites) have been individually designed.
-As well as luxurious accommodation, Brown's Hotel has The Albemarle Restaurant, The Donovan Bar, a relaxing spa, plus The English Tea Room which has become a British institution.
+Brown's is composed of 11 Georgian town houses, and all 82 bedrooms (and 33 luxurious suites) have been individually designed.
+As well as luxurious accommodation, Brown's Hotel has Beck at Brown's, The Donovan Bar, a relaxing spa, plus The English Tea Room which has become a British institution.

 Tea-Tox - What To Expect